 Do you use multiple volumes in a single NAS?
 How did you set this up, and what goal was achieved?

-When designing your NAS in terms of disks, Storage Pools, and Volumes, I suggest you first make an inventory of the different kinds of data that you like to store on it.
-Next, you translate that into Volumes and their file system.
+When designing your NAS, including disks, Storage Pools, and Volumes, I suggest you first inventory the different kinds of data you like to store.
+Next, translate that into Volumes and their file systems.

 With your list of Volumes, you translate that into Storage Pools.
-You have the option to combine Volumes on a single Storage Pool or divide them over different pools.
-This obviously depends on the disks you have available.
+You can combine Volumes in a single Storage Pool or divide them into different pools.
+This depends on the disks you have available.

-It may be clear that a DiskStation with 5 bays is more flexible in terms of Volumes and Storage Pools than a 2-bay model.
+It may be clear that a DiskStation with five bays is more flexible in terms of Volumes and Storage Pools than a two-bay model.

 Thanks for reading